An introduction to pipelined proving

-What is the link between those and delayed proving ?
+What is the link between those and pipelined proving?

-We introduced delayed proving to overcome a fundamental problem that off-chain execution with onchain verification creates.
-But before deep-diving into delayed proving and why you should care, let’s quickly explain what a smart contract is on Hylé.
+We introduced pipelined (or delayed) proving to overcome a fundamental problem that off-chain execution with onchain verification creates.
+But before deep-diving into pipelined proving and why you should care, let’s quickly explain what a smart contract is on Hylé.

 Hylé’s smart contract: it’s all about state transition